Suman Kalyanpur: Background

-Suman Hemmady married a Mumbai-based businessman Ramanand Kalyanpur in 1958 and thus, became Suman Kalyanpur from Suman Hemmady.
-He accompanied her for every recording session after their marriage.
-She has a daughter named Charul Agny who is settled in the United States after marriage.
-Her grand daughter Aaishanni Agny returned to India and opened an NGO in Mumbai in her grand mother's name.
+Suman Hemmady married a Mumbai-based businessman Ramanand Kalyanpur in 1958, and thus became Suman Kalyanpur.
+He accompanied her to every recording session.
+She had a daughter named Charul Agny, who settled in the United States after marriage.
+Her granddaughter Aaishanni Agny returned to India and opened an NGO in Mumbai in her grandmother's name.

 Career

 According to Suman, "Everybody at home had an inclination towards arts and music but public performances were strictly prohibited.
 Still, I could not say 'no' to an offer to sing for the All India Radio in 1952.
 This was my first public performance after which I got a chance to sing for the Marathi film Shukrachi Chandni released in the year 1953.
 At that time, Sheikh Mukhtar was making the film Mangu whose composer was Mohammed Shafi.
-Sheikh Mukhtar was so impressed with my ‘'Shukrachi Chandni'’ songs, that he got me to sing 3 songs for the film ‘Mangu’.
-However, due to some unknown reasons, later O. P. Nayyar replaced Mohammed Shafi and only one of my three songs, a lullaby "Koi Pukare Dheere Se Tujhe" was retained in the film.
-Thus, I entered Hindi cinema with the 1954 release "Mangu".
+Sheikh Mukhtar was so impressed with my Shukrachi Chandni songs, that he got me to sing 3 songs for the film Mangu.
+However, due to some unknown reasons, later O. P. Nayyar replaced Mohammed Shafi and only one of my three songs, a lullaby Koi Pukare Dheere Se Tujhe was retained in the film.
+Thus, I entered Hindi cinema with the 1954 release Mangu.

-Immediately, after the film "‘Mangu’", Suman sang 5 songs under the baton of composer Naushad for the film Darwaza (1954), which was produced by Ismat Chugtai and directed by Shahid Lateef.
-Since ‘'Darwaza’' released first, it is generally believed to be Suman Kalyanpur's first Hindi film.
-In the same year (1954), Suman sang the film version of O.P.Nayyar’s hit ensemble song "Mohabbat Kar Lo Ji Bhar Lo Aji Kisne Roka Hai" with Mohammed Rafi and Geeta Dutt for the film Aar Paar.
+Immediately, after the film Mangu, Suman sang 5 songs under the baton of composer Nashad, for the film Darwaza (1954), which was produced by Ismat Chugtai and directed by Shahid Lateef.
+Since Darwaza released first, it is generally believed to be Suman Kalyanpur's first Hindi film.
+In the same year (1954), Suman sang the film version of O. P. Nayyar’s hit song Mohabbat Kar Lo Ji Bhar Lo Aji Kisne Roka Hai with Mohammed Rafi and Geeta Dutt for the film Aar Paar.
 According to Suman, she had a couple of solo lines to sing and her services were used, more, as a chorus singer in this song.
 This proved to be the only song she ever sang for O. P. Nayyar.
+The disc does not mention Suman’s name in the credits for this song.
+Nayyar said that Suman’s parents didn’t want her name to be published on the record for some reason, possibly because when this song was recorded, she was a school going girl.

 Suman Kalyanpur's first film song was a duet with Talat Mahmood in Darwaza (1954).
 Talat Mahmood heard Kalyanpur singing in a musical concert and was highly impressed by her singing.
 A rank newcomer, her career hit the big league when Talat agreed to sing the duet with her, making the film industry sit up and take notice of her.